xriss/arss/README.md

 In a browser, less of a book marker app, more of a doom scoller.

+To celebrate the ten year deathday of google reader -- "Go back into the water, live there, die there."

 ![Screenshot](plated/source/img/arss_shot.jpg)

 We present the RSS published content in a small column whilst *auto*